 “Of course there’ll be room.”
 I hope with everything I have that history doesn’t repeat.
 Please let him fit in somewhere.
-Please let there be an infant yard clique of kids that are obsessed with spider anatomy.
+Let there be an infant yard clique of kids that are obsessed with spider anatomy.
 “Most of the children were in nursery here while we were living in London, but there’ll be others who are having their first day today too.”

 “Like who?”
 He looks around, desperate to find another pair of nervous eyes to connect with.

 I hunker down.
 “Hey, remember what I told you about friends?”

 “Uh-huh,” he says, his bright blue eyes flashing with a tiny glimmer of courage.
 “Kind friends make the best friends.”

 “And what are you?”

 A gigantic tear crawls down his cheek, and I feel woefully underprepared to handle the hurricane of emotions battering my own heart, let alone his.
 “You’re also funny and interesting and brave, and I bet there’s tons of boys and girls in your class who can’t wait to have you for a friend.
 You’re going to have so much fun today, I promise.”
 He nods, and his lips curl ever so slightly into a tiny smile.
 “Are you still holding Mammy’s kiss?”
 He thrusts his hand forward, displaying the tiny doodle of a heart that I penned on his palm first thing this morning.
 “If you feel sad or worried today, look at your hand and squeeze the kiss I gave you as tight as you can.”

 “You betcha!
 And I’ll be squeezing it right back.”

 He sniffs and wipes the wetness from his face with the sleeve of his jumper.
 “I’m sorry, Mama.”

 My heart melts.
 “That’s okay.
 I guess I do overreact sometimes.
 It’s a mammy thing.”